Roland JD-990

-The Roland JD-990 Super JD is a module version of Roland JD-800 synthesizer with expanded capabilities, which was released in 1993.
-JD-990 is a multitimbral synthesizer utilizing 'wave-table' sample-based synthesis technology.
+The Roland JD-990 Super JD is an updated version of the Roland JD-800 synthesizer in the form of a module with expanded capabilities, which was released in 1993 by Roland Corporation.
+JD-990 is a multitimbral synthesizer utilising PCM sample-based synthesis technology.
+In a sense it is not a true module version of a JD-800 as it has many expanded features and as a result the two are incompatible in exchanging presets.
 It is equipped with 6 MB of ROM containing sampled PCM waveforms, four sets of stereo outputs that are assignable to individual, internal, instruments, and standard MIDI in/out/through ports.
 JD-990 has a large LCD display and programming takes place through a keypad on the front panel of the unit.
 The unit can generate multi-timbral sounds reminiscent of the vintage analogue synthesizers but is also capable of generation of modern digital textures.
 There are several expansion boards available for JD-990 that can be installed in the provided expansion slot in the chassis of the unit.

 Features

 The JD-990 had the following features which were not available on the JD-800: